 Once an NTO has accepted a nomination, it will have 28 days from the date of notification to prepare a training plan with the employer and the apprentice or trainee.
-The NTO will not be required to provide DIS with a copy of the training plan, but they will be required to maintain a copy with their records and they may be required to provide DIS with a copy if requested.
+The NTO will not be required to provide the Department for Education with a copy of the training plan, but they will be required to maintain a copy with their records and they may be required to provide the Department for Education with a copy if requested.

 Do I have to use the training plan proforma?

 Yes, NTOs need to work through the training plan proforma with the employer and apprentice or trainee and sign the relevant sections.

 The information required in relation to the training being delivered can be captured in a different form such as your learner management system as long as all of the information is collected and maintained.
 This information needs to be shared with the employer and apprentice or trainee so they can keep track of progress throughout the training contract.